syamdanda/Java-Interview-Preparation/README.md

 ## Spring AOP

 1. What is Spring AOP<br/>
-What are the AOP terminology<br/>
+2. What are the AOP terminology<br/>
-What is Aspect, Advice, Pointcut, JointPoint and Advice Arguments in AOP<br/>
+3. What is Aspect, Advice, Pointcut, JointPoint and Advice Arguments in AOP<br/>
-Does spring framework support all JoinPoints<br/>
+4. Does spring framework support all JoinPoints<br/>
-What is Advice in Spring?
+5. What is Advice in Spring?
 Explain its various types<br/>
-Could you draw a comparison between concern and crosscutting concerns in Spring AOP<br/>
+6. Could you draw a comparison between concern and crosscutting concerns in Spring AOP<br/>
-What is a Pointcut, JoinPoint     <br/>
+7. What is named pointcut<br/>
-What is a Proxy and When is the target object and proxy object the same<br/>
+8. What is a Proxy and When is the target object and proxy object the same<br/>
+9. What are the different types of AutoProxying in Spring AOP<br/>
-Define Run-time AOP vs Compile-time AOP<br/>
+10. Define Run-time AOP vs Compile-time AOP<br/>
+11. Name three Typical Cross Cutting concerns<br/>
+12. Explain XML schema-based aspect implementation in spring AOP<br/>

-What are the different AOP implementations<br/>
+13. What are the different AOP implementations<br/>
-What are the differences between Spring AOP and AspectJ AOP<br/>
+14. What are the differences between Spring AOP and AspectJ AOP<br/>
-n Spring, what is Weaving<br/>
+15. What is weaving in Spring AOP?
+What are the different points where weaving can be applied<br/>
+16. What do you understand by Load-time weaving<br/>
+17. When to use Spring AOP and when to use full AspectJ<br/>
+18. Which design pattern is used in Spring AOP<br/>
+19. Can @Aspect classes be automatically scanned with component scannning<br/>
+20. What is the difference between JoinPoint and Pointcut<br/>
+21. What are other PointCut Designators<br/>
+22. Limitations of Spring AOP<br/>
+23. What is the difference between concern and cross-cutting concern in Spring AOP<br/>

 ## Spring Reactive